lara-martin/interactive-fiction-class/homeworks/generating-descriptions/generating-descriptions.md

 3. A zip file with all training data files that you used to fine-tune your models
 4. A PDF writeup that explains what you did in this homework.
 You should say whether or not you think it's now feasible to fully generate text adventure games with AI.
 What other pieces would you need to implement, in addition to what you did in this homework?
 Here's an [example writeup](example_writeup.pdf) that is roughly the level of quality that we expect.

-You should submit your completed homework to [Gradescope]({page.submission_link}).
+You should submit your completed homework to [Blackboard]({page.submission_link}).
 You can work in pairs.
 Only one partner should submit - be sure to specify who your partner was when you make your submission.

 # Grading
 <div class="alert alert-warning" markdown="1">
- * Fine-Tune Additional Models for Text Adventure Games - 11 points (1 point per function)
- * Generate A Game - 5 points
+ * Run fine-tuning code for room descriptions (1 pt)
+ * Fine-tune additional model for item properties
+	* Setup training data (5 pts)
+	* Finetune the model (5 pts)
+	* Call the model (7 pts, one per property)
+ * Call the few-shot model for item properties
+	* Try multiple prompts (5 pts)
+	* Zero-shot, One-shot, and Five-shot prompts -- prompt, output pairs (6 pts)
- * Evaluation - 5 points
+ * Evaluation
+	* Implement precision and recall using scikit (2 pts)
+	* Run precision and recall over your fine-tuned item model (1 pt)
+	* Run precision and recall over your one-shot item model (1 pt)
+	* Comparison questions (6 pts)
  </div>